 The dividing line between the palaeolithic (jiu shiqi shidai 舊石器時代) and the neolithic age (xin shiqi shidai 新石器時代) is the beginning of plant cultivation, animal domestication, and the creation of pottery around 10,000 years ago (the so-called Neolithic revolution).
 That plants did not only serve as food (like millet and rice) but also as medicine can still be seen in the long tradition of Chinese medicine (see the book Shennong bencao jing 神農本草經 "Materia Medica of the Divine Farmer").
 A third use of plants consists in their property to provide fibers, fuel, or even poison.

-The oldest cultural traces where mankind in China cultivated plants and domesticated animals were found in Cishan 磁山, Hebei, Peiligang 裴李崗, Henan and Nanzhuangtou 南莊頭, Hebei.
-In Jiahu 賈湖, Henan the oldest musical instrument of China was discovered: a bone flute.
-The most important sites in the south, not as old as in the north, are Hemudu 河姆渡, Zhejiang, Zengpiyan 甑皮岩, Guangxi, Xianrendong 仙人洞, Jiangxi, Pengtoushan 彭頭山, Hunan, and Wannian 萬年, Jiangxi.
+The oldest cultural traces demonstrating that mankind in China cultivated plants and domesticated animals were found in Cishan 磁山, Hebei, Peiligang 裴李崗, Henan, and Nanzhuangtou 南莊頭, Hebei.
+In Jiahu 賈湖, Henan, the oldest musical instrument of China was discovered: a bone flute.
+The most important sites in the south - not as old as those in the north - are Hemudu 河姆渡, Zhejiang, Zengpiyan 甑皮岩, Guangxi, Xianrendong 仙人洞, Jiangxi, Pengtoushan 彭頭山, Hunan, and Wannian 萬年, Jiangxi.
 Pottery is an important material for man to store and to transport eatables and liquids, but it is also a decisive means by which modern archaeologists are able to discern different cultures from each other.
-In China, north and south, agriculture, pottery and stone polishing occurred approximately at the same time.
-Although the differences between the vessel decorations and shapes are very small (cord marks, shell-edge impressions, vessels with three legs in the north), it is possible to distinguish a couple of regional cultures in China from about 5,000 BC.
+In China, north and south, the emergence of agriculture, pottery and stone polishing occurred approximately at the same time.
+Although the differences between the vessel decorations and shapes are very small (cord marks, shell-edge impressions, vessels with three legs in the north), it is possible to distinguish several regional cultures in China from about 5,000 BC.

-The first neolithic culture discovered in China was the Yangshao Culture 仰韶 (5000-3000 BCE), finds stretch from the Yellow River 黃河 plain in the east into Gansu in the west.
+The first neolithic culture discovered in China was the Yangshao Culture 仰韶 (5000-3000 BCE).
+Finds stretch from the Yellow River 黃河 plain in the east into Gansu in the west.
 All ceramics are of reddish color and painted with various black designs, geometric patterns, but also figures of animals.
-The Yangshao people made use of shaman chiefs that were buried flanked by dragon and tiger figures formed with clam shells.
-Very famous are the findings of the Yangshao village of Banpo 半坡 near Xi'an.
+The Yangshao people were led by shaman-chiefs that were buried flanked by dragon and tiger figures formed of clam shells.
+Very famous are the finds of the Yangshao village of Banpo 半坡 near Xi'an.

 East to the Yangshao communities the Dawenkou Culture 大汶口 (5000-3000 BCE) was located, in modern Shandong.
 A distinctive feature of the Dawenkou culture are the rich grave furnishings that were added to the tombs of chiefs.
 Their coffins were buried in a small pit that was located at the bottom of a larger pit (the two-layer platform, ercengtai 二層臺), a grave type that was inherited by the Shang cultures 商.

-Far in the south, including sites in Taiwan, was the region of the Dapenkeng Culture 大坌坑 (5000-2500 BCE) whose representatives lived on fishing, hunting and farming.
+Far in the south, including sites in Taiwan, was the region of the Dapenkeng Culture 大坌坑 (5000-2500 BCE) whose representatives lived of fishing, hunting and farming.
 Their pottery is characterized by patterns made by impressing different natural materials, like shell edges or chords (yinwen 印紋).
-The inhabitants of this area were possibly Austronesian speakers and ancestors of the aboriginies of Taiwan and of other Non-Chinese people of southern China that have merged with the Chinese.
+The inhabitants of this area were possibly Austronesian speakers and ancestors of the aborigines of Taiwan and other Non-Chinese people of southern China that have merged with the Chinese.